zuozhenggh/learning-library/data-management-library/goldengate/goldengateveridata/ggv_ha_dataserver/ggv-ha-dataserver.md

 This scenario considers 2 hosts and the setup works in an ACTIVE-PASSIVE mode.
 Though all the managed servers on different hosts are up, only 1 server serves the request at a time.
 The usecase was verified on a Linux x86-64 platform, but the approach is generic to all the platforms on which, the Oracle GoldenGate Veridata Server is deployed.
 ![](./images/architecture.png " ")

-**Note**:  After you have completed lab 1: Install and Configure Oracle GoldenGate Veridata, the rest of the labs are independent of each other.
+**Note**:  After you have completed lab 1: Install and Configure Oracle GoldenGate Veridata, the rest of the **labs are independent of each other**.
 You can complete labs 2 to 5 in any sequence you want to.

 ### What Do You Need?